Adolf von Henselt: Life

-Henselt was born at Schwabach, in Bavaria.
-At the age of three he began to learn the violin, and at five the piano under Josepha von Fladt (1778–1843), who had trained in composition with Franz Danzi, Abbé (George Joseph) Vogler, Joseph Graetz and studied piano with Franz Lauska (who later coached Meyerbeer, Felix and Fanny Mendelssohn).
+Georg Martin Adolf Henselt was born at Schwabach, in Bavaria.
+At the age of three he began to learn the violin, and at five the piano under Josepha von Fladt (1778–1843), who had trained in composition with Franz Danzi, Abbé (George Joseph) Vogler, Joseph Graetz and studied piano with Franz Lauska (who later coached Giacomo Meyerbeer and Felix and Fanny Mendelssohn).
 His concert debut was at the Odeon in Munich, where he played the opening Allegro to one of Mozart's C major concertos, a free fantasy with variations on a theme from Weber's Der Freischütz, and a rondo by Kalkbrenner.
 It was through Fladt's influence with King Ludwig I of Bavaria that Henselt was provided the financial means to undertake further study with Johann Nepomuk Hummel in Weimar in 1832 for some months.
 Later that year, he went to Vienna, where, besides studying composition under Simon Sechter (the later teacher of Anton Bruckner), he was successful as a concert pianist.

 In 1836, to improve his health, he made a prolonged tour through the chief German towns.
 In 1837, he settled at Breslau, where he had married Rosalie Vogel—but the following year migrated to Saint Petersburg, where previous visits made him welcome.
 He became court pianist to Alexandra Feodorovna and inspector of musical studies in the Smolny Institute of Noble Maidens, and was ennobled in 1876.
 Henselt usually spent summer holidays in Germany.
 Among his many students were Heinrich Ehrlich, Nikolai Zverev, Ingeborg Bronsart von Schellendorf, Alie Lindberg, Vladimir Stasov, Nikolai Ber, and Ivan Neylisov.
 In 1852, and again in 1867, he visited England, though in the latter year he made no public appearance.
 From 1872 to 1875 he was the editor of the magazine Nouvellist.
 Saint Petersburg was his home nearly until his death from cardiac disease during a stay at Warmbrunn, Germany (now in Poland).